bjornsiv/GPA-calculator/README.md

 # GPA calculator
-This is a small command line GPA calculator
+This is a small command line GPA calculator meant to calculate your GPA based on the 'A-E' scale, and the subjects credit.

 ## Python and requirements
 This project is written with Python 3.10.4, but it will probably work with other versions as well.